Where are you in the career decision-making process?

 Observe - Informational interviews and job shadowing are a great way to learn more about a career in which you are interested.
 Have a richer discussion by preparing questions ahead of time (our informational interview page has a list of sample quesitons).

 Talk with industry professionals - Speak with professionals or members of your industry of interest and discuss the details involved in their career.
 Watch videos with Candid Career to see what professionals have to say about their work.
-Explore your career interests with a day in the life of a professional or research on your own.
+Explore your career interests with Vault guides or research on your own.